andrlange/devops-knowledge-base-german/spring_kotlin/VIRTUAL_THREADS_EN.md

 ## 📝 Introduction

-This project shows a simple example of how to implement a recurring scheduler with **Spring Boot 3.5+**, **Kotlin**, and **Java 21+ Virtual Threads** that efficiently executes concurrent tasks.
+This chapter shows a simple example of how to implement a recurring scheduler with **Spring Boot 3.5+**, **Kotlin**, and **Java 21+ Virtual Threads** that efficiently executes concurrent tasks.
 The results of the threads are collected and stored centrally – thread-safe with a `ConcurrentHashMap`.

 ---